6 Ways to Stay Hydrated While On-the-Job

 1. Bring a Water Bottle

 You are a busy, on-the-go nurse.
 A reusable water bottle is a must-have when exploring ways to stay hydrated.
 Keep the bottle close by during your shift.

 If you have a med-cart, keep it there.
 Or, if your central location is the nursing station, that is where you should keep it.

-Carrying a water bottle with you will eliminate the need to make multiple trips to the water fountain and will curb the urge buy an unhealthy soda or snacks.
+Carrying a water bottle with you will eliminate the need to make multiple trips to the water fountain and curb the urge to buy an unhealthy soda or snacks.